 The temples are very beautiful, despite us tourists.

 That said, I knew what to expect, in terms of traffic, when I came back here...
-And I could already see, in two rounds of tuk-tuk and a small walk to return to the guesthouse, that Siem Reap has changed well in ten years.
+And I could already see, in two tuk-tuk rides and a short walk back to the guesthouse, that Siem Reap has changed a lot in ten years.
 Big ugly hotels have sprung up everywhere.

-Still, I'm thrilled to be back under the Asian skies.
-But I'm too slammed tonight to go any longer.
-Tomorrow, the first day of visiting the temples...
-I'll be back very soon to show you everything!
+Still, I'm glad to be here, back under the Asian skies.
+But I'm too tired tonight to do more.
+Tomorrow, first day of temple visits...
+I'll be back very soon to show you all this!